As we begin the new year (Writer Beware’s fourteenth!), here’s a look back at some of Writer Beware’s most notable posts and warnings from 2011.

 Net Profit Royalty Clauses: Net profit royalty clauses–which calculate royalties not on the list price of your book, or on the publisher’s net income, but on net income less a menu of additional expenses–can reduce your royalties to a pittance.

-Literary Agencies as Publishers: a Trend and a Problem: In 2011, partly as a result of the growing popularity of ebooks, literary agencies began transitioning into publishing.
+Literary Agencies as Publishers: an Accelerating Trend: In 2011, partly as a result of the growing popularity of ebooks, literary agencies began transitioning into publishing.
 These initiatives pose a raft of conflicts of interest, as well as some serious potential pitfalls for writers.

 Getting Out of Your Book Contract–Maybe: Some practical suggestions for (maybe) escaping a bad book contract.